rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - Device capabilities are reported via XXX and additional models that augment that data model.

+- Common prefix in the update message.

+- The ability to send multiple updates in a single update message.

+- TODO - More operational data on the subscription load and performance.

 # YANG Push Lite Overview {#overview}

-This document specifies a lightweight telemetry solution that provides a subscription service for updates from a datastore.
+This document specifies a lightweight telemetry solution that provides a subscription service for updates to the state and changes in state from a chosen datastore.

-Subscriptions specify when notification messages (also referred to as *push updates*) should be sent, what data to include in update records, and where those notifications should be sent to.
+Subscriptions specify when notification messages (also referred to as *updates*) should be sent, what data to include in the update records, and where those notifications should be sent.

 A YANG Push lite subscription comprises: